New Development Map illustration

 Real-estate map illustration shows all of this and more.

-First, to create a real-estate map illustration, the artist studies the critical features of the area.
+First, to create an illustrated map of the real estate, the artist studies the critical features of the area.
 Then, she examines building heights and the size of the green spaces.
 Additionally, she takes those measurements and dimensions.
 Eventually, she creates an illustration that shows these key features.
-But, she shows them with an illustrated perspective.
+But she shows them with an illustrated perspective.

 That means the areas that the developer wants to highlight are easily showcased.
 The less exciting areas are recessed.
 For example, a standard sidewalk or a place for drainage isn’t featured.
 New homeowners can see what they are looking for.
 Also, they can see it about everything else.

-With a new development map illustration, new home buyers can see exactly what they want to see.
+With new development maps, new home buyers can see exactly what they want to visit.
 The dream they are hoping to buy.